Charity Games 1992

 |Sage Hill Travel Center & Casino||I-5 (Exit 89) – Blackfoot, ID 83221||shobangaming.com|

 Between 1947 and 1953, slot machines could be found outside Idaho Falls, Garden City, and Pocatello.
 However, by 1953 the Idaho Legislature declared these unconstitutional.
-Owners were compelled to destroy them or ship them to Nevada.
+Owners were compelled to destroy them or ship them to Nevada for use in casino gambling there.

 In 1963 pari-mutuel horse racing was enacted, which would be regulated by the Idaho State Racing Commission.
 Greyhound racing was later authorized in 1987.
 Simulcasting followed in 1990 and then deposit wagering in 2003.
 In 1996, greyhound racing was banned in Idaho, following a trend seen in other states.